lonerapier/lonerapier.github.io/content/thoughts/diffusion-models.md

 \end{align}
 $$

-Optimisation goal is equal to learning a neural network that can predict the original input using any noisy version of it, at any timestep $t$.
-Across all timestamps, the optimisation term can be approximated as  minimising the expectation over all time steps:
+Optimization goal is equal to learning a neural network that can predict the original input using any noisy version of it, at any time step $t$.
+Across all timestamps, the optimization term can be approximated as  minimizing the expectation over all time steps:

 $$
 \begin{align}